 Driver’s License Suspension

 Depending on the state and number of previous offenses, your driver’s license could be revoked for a number of years.
-In Tennessee, for example, a first time DUI offender will have their license revoked for one year.
-A third time DUI offender will have their license revoked for up to 10 years.
+In Tennessee, for example, license revocations start at one year for first-time offenders and become more severe with each additional offense, eventually reaching eight-year suspensions for individuals with four or more DUI offenses.
 Depending on your situation, your state may allow you to apply for a restricted license that allows you to drive under very specific conditions, like only between work and home.

 Fines for a DUI or DWI vary by situation and state.
 They can range from thousands of dollars to tens of thousands of dollars, depending on a number of factors including: